-How to work with (and manage) this profile
+How to work with (and manage) a Persuader

 Persuaders are considered a Social Reference Profile, characterized by being highly extraverted, with a heavy focus on relationships.
 That being said, when working with Persuaders, be sure to interact with us!
 We enjoy working with and developing people.